rfcx/arbimon/apps/cli/src/sync/resync-project/README.md

 Check [main README] for initial configuration.
 The job can be running with Kubernetes enviroments or locally.
 For running it locally, please setup credentials by copying `.env.sample` to `.env` and filling it with your keys.
+After fixing the project data, it takes to check and remove recordings from `recordings_deleted` table for this specific project from the Arbimon DB.

 ## Installing / Getting started